millerdev/WorQ/readme.txt

 Completed

-x - Rename DeferredResult to Deferred. x - Call taskset with no args uses default task that simply returns it's first arg x - Ignore None in taskset results
+x - Should be able to associate a task with one or more deferred arguments. x   example: x       r0 = q.task() x       r1 = q.task() x       res = q.task([r0, r1]) # defer execution until r0 and r1 have completed
+x       res.wait()
+x   limitations:
+x       - deferreds are not thread-safe x       - should not attempt to retrieve deferred argument values x         prior to enqueueing the dependent task x   algorithm: x       enqueue task with deferred arguments (deferred task) x           setup deferred argument storage (with info to invoke deferred task) x           for each deferred argument: x               atomically x                   set result promise task_id (if not already set) x                   pop result promise x                   pop result message x                   return (promise, message) x               if promise: x                   # we now own the result x                   if message is valid: x                       transfer result to deferred argument storage x                       if all arguments are present: x                           enqueue deferred task x               else: x                   raise result already allocated error x       worker set result x           atomically x               get result promise task_id x               set result message x           if promise task_id is valid: x               transfer result to deferred argument storage x               if all arguments are present: x                   enqueue deferred task x - Rename DeferredResult to Deferred. x - Call taskset with no args uses default task that simply returns it's first arg x - Ignore None in taskset results